tobias-weiss-ai-xr/opendesk-edu/README-EE.md

 YOUR_ENTERPRISE_REGISTRY_PASSWORD=<your_registry_credential_password>
 ```

-1. Add your registry credentials as secret to the namespace you want to deploy openDesk to.
+1. Add your registry credentials as a secret to the namespace you want to deploy openDesk to.
 Do not forget to create the namespace if it does not exist yet (`kubectl create namespace ${NAMESPACE}`).

 ```shell
 kubectl create secret --namespace "${NAMESPACE}" \